Help us improve your experience.

 • Directory (Tenant) ID—You'll need this information for the OAuth Tenant ID field on the Juniper Mist portal.

-Enter the following details and click Add.
+9. Enter the required information in the following fields and click Add.

 The system generates Value and Secret ID.

-Note down the information in the Value field.
 You will need this information for the OAuth Client Credentials Client Secret field on the Juniper Mist portal when you add Azure AD as an IdP.

 Under Microsoft Graph, add the following permissions: